ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/6-InstallGuide/2-Reshade-Installation.md

 ## **Uninstall Guide**

 - Rerun the Reshade Executable
-- Select the same path you selected when installing reshade (`Capital Punishment/Stock Game/FalloutNV.exe`).
+- Select the same path you selected when installing reshade (`Fallout New Vegas/FalloutNV.exe`).
 Press next
 - When prompted, select the Uninstall tick bubble.
 Press next
 - Reshade and its components should now be completely uninstalled
 :::